urbanjost/M_intrinsics/md7/INQUIRE.md

   When a returned value of a specifier other than the NAME= specifier is of type character, the value returned is in upper case.

-  The specifier that receives the returned value is a a default scalar variable.
+  The specifier that receives the returned value is a default scalar variable.

 ### **Inputs**